Anesthesiology & Perioperative Medicine

 The Perioperative Medicine and Onco-Anesthesia Fellowship is a one-year program designed to provide specialized training in both perioperative medicine and onco-anesthesia.
 You'll work alongside leading experts, gain hands-on experience with cutting-edge techniques, and become an integral part of a world-renowned team dedicated to improving patient outcomes.
 With a focus on the continuum of care for surgical patients, particularly those with cancer, the fellowship addresses gaps in traditional residency curricula by offering comprehensive expertise in these growing subspecialties.
 This combined curriculum equips trainees to become consultants in both fields, meeting the increasing demand for advanced care in these areas.

 The Regional Anesthesia and Acute Pain Medicine (RAAPM) Fellowship provides supervised training to board-certified or board-eligible anesthesiologists in the practice of regional anesthesia and acute pain management, in addition to medical consultation for the full spectrum of surgical and invasive procedures in the hospital setting.
 The goal of this program is to develop expertise in managing acute postoperative pain and utilizing regional anesthesia techniques to optimize perioperative analgesia.
-This 12-month fellowship will provide significant exposure and training in the management of acute perioperative pain using innovative regional anesthesia techniques, neuraxial anesthesia, implementation of enhanced recovery strategies, including opioid-sparing analgesia, and coordination of perioperative care.
+This one-year fellowship will provide significant exposure and training in the management of acute perioperative pain using innovative regional anesthesia techniques, neuraxial anesthesia, implementation of enhanced recovery strategies, including opioid-sparing analgesia, and coordination of perioperative care.

 FY25 Department Accomplishments